bbawuah/personal-blogpage/src/pages/welcome.md

 </br>
 </p>
 <h3>Postmodernism</h3>
 I spend a lot of my time investing in myself by learning new skills.
-On of my hobbies is creating digital illustrations.
-I love street art.
-Well..
-I just love the postmodern reaction to modernism.
+Two of my hobbies is creating digital illustrations and discovering street art.
+I especially love the way postmodern reaction to modernism.
 I love to see how people use their art to share their view on the world, with the world.
 </br>
 </p>
 <h3>Our economic system higlight human greed</h3>